tccdsc/tccdsc.github.io/_pages/home.md

     excerpt: "Inculcate a consulting culture amongst college students & consulting start ups, NPO’s, for-profits and business to help them function optimally."
   - image_path: "/assets/scope.jpg"
     title: "Scope"
-    excerpt: "Our scope encompasses our vision to grow, thrive to be competitive and withstand a socially responsible worldview. "
+    excerpt: "Our scope encompasses our vision to grow, thrive to be competitive and withstand a socially responsible worldview. "<hr />
 ---
 {% include aboutorg %}